Machine translation

 Machine translation is the use of computational techniques to translate text or speech from one language to another, including the contextual, idiomatic, and pragmatic nuances of both languages.

-Machine translation tools, while some language models are capable of generating comprehensible results, remain limited by the complexity of language and emotion, often lacking depth and semantic precision.
+While some language models are capable of generating comprehensible results, machine translation tools remain limited by the complexity of language and emotion, often lacking depth and semantic precision.
 Its quality is influenced by linguistic, grammatical, tonal, and cultural differences, making it inadequate to replace real translators fully.
-Effective improvement requires understanding the target society’s customs and historical context, human intervention and visual cues remain necessary in simultaneous interpretation, on the other hand, domain-specific customization, such as for technical documentation or official texts—can yield more stable results, and is commonly employed in multilingual websites and professional databases.
+Effective improvement in translation quality requires understanding of target society's customs and historical context, and human intervention and visual cues remain necessary in simultaneous interpretation.
+On the other hand, domain-specific customization, such as for technical documentation or official texts, can yield more stable results, and is commonly employed in multilingual websites and professional databases.

-Early approaches were mostly rule-based or statistical.
-These methods have since been superseded by neural machine translation and large language models.
+Initial approaches were mostly rule-based or statistical in nature.
+However, these methods have since been superseded by neural machine translation and large language models.

 History

 Origins

 The origins of machine translation can be traced back to the work of Al-Kindi, a ninth-century Arabic cryptographer who developed techniques for systemic language translation, including cryptanalysis, frequency analysis, and probability and statistics, which are used in modern machine translation.
 The idea of machine translation later appeared in the 17th century.
 In 1629, René Descartes proposed a universal language, with equivalent ideas in different tongues sharing one symbol.

 The idea of using digital computers for translation of natural languages was proposed as early as 1947 by England's A. D. Booth and Warren Weaver at Rockefeller Foundation in the same year.
 "The memorandum written by Warren Weaver in 1949 is perhaps the single most influential publication in the earliest days of machine translation."
 Others followed.
 A demonstration was made in 1954 on the APEXC machine at Birkbeck College (University of London) of a rudimentary translation of English into French.
 Several papers on the topic were published at the time, and even articles in popular journals (for example an article by Cleave and Zacharov in the September 1955 issue of Wireless World).
 A similar application, also pioneered at Birkbeck College at the time, was reading and composing Braille texts by computer.